 Sec.
 3.11.
 The GHB shall consider any responses to the provisional decision and shall deliver its final decision within 10 working days after receipt of those responses.
 Both the provisional decision and the final decision shall include a summary of the testimony, factual findings, conclusions with reasons the grieved decision or action was or was not violative of University policy or otherwise manifestly unfair, and, if appropriate, a proposed remedy.
 Decisions of the GHB shall be by majority vote.
 The reasons for any dissent must be stated in a written minority opinion.
-The GHB shall present the final decision only to the grievant, the respondent, the Sr. Associate Dean for Faculty & Faculty Development, the DAHR, the FGM, and, if appropriate, the department chair.
+The GHB shall present the final decision only to the grievant, the respondent, the ISR Director, the DAHR, the FGM,

 Sec.
 3.12.
-Although the GHB does not have executive authority, the parties are expected to respect and accept the findings, conclusions, recommendations, and any proposed remedy of the GHS as the considered judgment of a competent and disinterested peer group.
+Although the GHB does not have executive authority, the parties are expected to respect and accept the findings, conclusions, recommendations, and any proposed remedy of the GHB as the considered judgment of a competent and disinterested peer group.
 The GHB may recommend actions that do not fall within the respondent's authority, but recommendations addressed to those who are not parties should not give rise to the same expectations.